operator-framework/operator-sdk/doc/proposals/sdk-integration-with-olm.md

 #### OperatorGroups and tenancy requirements

 [`OperatorGroup`][olm-operatorgroup]'s configure CSV tenancy in multiple namespaces in a cluster.
 Each Operator must be a [member][olm-operatorgroup-membership] with one `OperatorGroup` resource in the cluster, which defines a set of namespaces the CSV can exist in.
-A CSV's `installModes` determine what [type of `OperatorGroup`][olm-operatorgroup-installmodes] it is permitted to be a member of.
+A CSV's `installModes` determine what [type][olm-operatorgroup-installmodes] of `OperatorGroup` it can be a member of.

 No two `OperatorGroup`'s can exist in the same namespace, and a CSV with membership in an `OperatorGroup` of a type it does not support (determined by `installModes`) will transition to a failure state.

 Given these rules and constraints, Operator developers may have a tough time writing an `OperatorGroup` for their Operator initially.
 To assist them, `operator-sdk` should automate `OperatorGroup` "compilation" if one is not supplied.

-To perform compilation, the user can optionally supply the desired install mode type by which to install the CSV, and the set of namespaces (may be all namespaces, `""`) in which the CSV will be installed.
+To perform compilation, the user can optionally supply the desired install mode type by which the CSV is installed, and the set of namespaces (may be all namespaces, `""`) in which the CSV will be installed.
 The compilation algorithm is as follows:

 ```
 1. If an OperatorGroup manifest is supplied: